tjguk/dojo-board/readme.rst

 your basic board functionality in order to support the more interesting gameplay algorithm.

-This module attempts to produce a general-purpose board structure which has the functionality needed for a range of purposes, and lends itself to being subclassed for those particular needs.
+This module implements a general-purpose board structure which has the functionality needed for a range of purposes, and lends itself to being subclassed for those particular needs.